Thanos-Pappas/code-hub-angular-courses/README.md

 ### exercise #2
 * Create a parent component which has a list of items accessible via a method
-* Create a child component which accepts as input the list of the items from the parent component and displays the list on screen
+* Create a child component fwhich accepts as input the list of the items from the parent component and displays the list on screen

 ### exercise #3